Brooksville Subdivision

 CSX Transportation's Brooksville Subdivision is a railroad line in the Tampa Bay region of Florida.
 Today, the line runs from the Clearwater Subdivision in Sulphur Springs, Florida north to a point just north of Brooksville, a distance of 49.1 miles.
 Historically, the Brooksville Subdivision was owned and operated by CSX predecessor, the Seaboard Air Line Railroad.
+Under Seaboard ownership, the Brooksville Subdivision continued north as far as Waldo.

+Route description

+The Brooksville Subdivision begins in Sulpher Springs just 5 miles north of Tampa.
+It branches off of the Clearwater Subdivision, which continues south to Downtown Tampa and west to Clearwater and St. Petersburg.

+From Sulphur Springs, the Brooksville Subdivision runs north paralleling U.S. Route 41, passing through Lutz, Land o' Lakes, and Masaryktown to Brooksville.
+The Brooksville Subdivision terminates near the Broco Quarry, less than two miles north of Brooksville.

-Under Seaboard ownership, the Brooksville Subdivision continued north as far as Waldo, where it intercepted the Seaboard Air Line main line (which is now CSX's S Line).
+Historically, the Brooksville Subdivision continued north from Brooksville through Inverness, Dunnellon, and Williston to Archer.
+In Archer, it turned northeast and passed through Gainesville to its historic northern terminus in Waldo, where it connected to what is now CSX’s S Line.

+Operation

-Currently, the Brooksville Subdivision notably serves a Florida Crushed Stone Company facility in Brooksville along with a Cemex facility.
+Currently, the Brooksville Subdivision is only used for local freight trains with various customers along the line.
+It notably serves a Florida Crushed Stone Company facility in Brooksville along with a Cemex facility.